Why 2019’s Gold Price Gains Are Proving to be Resilient

 According to Samson Li, a senior metals analyst at GFMS Refinitiv, China is actively working to establish the SGE as a dominant player on the global stage.
 Besides laws that dictate that all imported, produced and recycled gold must pass through the exchange, the SGE has also done away with taxing gold purchases unless a profit is made, as well as placing a premium on local gold prices in order to stimulate inflows from the West.
 The SGE also created its own benchmark price for gold in 2016, which is based on 1 kilogram of gold with a 999.9% purity and is rotated twice daily.

 While gold has long been the go-to investment for Chinese investors and traders, the nation’s financial policies have begun attracting overseas interest.
-Li believes that gold denominated in the U.S. dollar doesn’t reflect the metal’s true supply and demand metrics, as the greenback’s recent strength has overshadowed the fact that gold prices are already at historical highs in non-dollar terms.gold, gold as investment, gold price
+Li believes that gold denominated in the U.S. dollar doesn’t reflect the metal’s true supply and demand metrics, as the greenback’s recent strength has overshadowed the fact that gold prices are already at historical highs in non-dollar terms.Featured, gold, gold as investment, gold price